Student Resources

 email: help@nmsu.edu

-ICT's web homepage can be found at http://ict.nmsu.edu.
-ICT’s Helpdesk webpage can be found at http://help.nmsu.edu/.
-The helpdesk is located in room 105 of the Hardman and Jacobs Undergraduate Center.
-ICT’s Student Technology and Planning Department’s webpage can be found at https://studenttech.nmsu.edu/.
+IT's web homepage can be found at http://it.nmsu.edu.
+ICT’s Helpdesk webpage can be found at http://help.nmsu.edu/The helpdesk is located in room 105 of the Hardman and Jacobs Undergraduate Center.
+IT’s Student Technology and Planning Department’s webpage can be found at https://studenttech.nmsu.edu/.

 National Student Exchange Program

-National Student Exchange (NSE), a unit within Education Abroad in the Office of Experiential Learning, offers programs at-over 180 colleges or universities across the United States, Puerto Rico, Guam, U.S. Virgin Islands, and Canada.
-Students pay NMSU tuition and study for a semester or academic year at an NSE campus.
+National Student Exchange (NSE), a unit within Education Abroad in the Office of International Programs & Compliance, offers undergraduate student programs at-over 180 colleges or universities across the United States, Puerto Rico, Guam, U.S. Virgin Islands, and Canada.
+Undergraduate students pay NMSU tuition and study for a semester or academic year at an NSE campus.
 NSE allows students to broaden their academic, social, and cultural awareness through study in different geographical settings.
-To qualify for the program, an applicant must be a full-time student with a 2.5 grade-point average and must be a sophomore, junior, or senior at the time of exchange.
+Students must have completed at least 28 credits (sophomore standing), maintained a 2.5+ grade-point-average, be at least 18 years of age when they begin a program application, and be in good academic and disciplinary standing at NMSU.
 There is a priority deadline of February 15th for the following academic year, however, many NSE colleges and universities accept students on a rolling admission basis.

 Grades and credit hours earned at the host institution become part of the official NMSU transcript upon approval of the academic department and records officer.
 Grades are recorded according to the NMSU grading system.